toonverschoor/docs/content/en/docs/refguide/runtime/objects-and-caching.md

 ## 4 Scope of Tracking {#scope-tracking}

 The objects are tracked in a request scope.
 A request scope is always smaller than a session scope and can be shared among contexts.
 When using the API `ISession.createContext()`, a new request scope is created along with the new context.
-When a context get cloned, the request scope is shared with the cloned context.
+When a context gets cloned, the request scope is shared with the cloned context.
 Changes to the request scope are visible to all the cloned contexts.

 ## 5 Actions